Career: 25 Incredibly Valuable Things to Be Instead of Leader

 Give testimonials on high performers to other departments.
 Employees who don’t want to climb the ladder may want to broaden their experience by working in other areas of the organization.
 When a leader praises their talents to other department leaders, that leader is saluting the employee’s talent.
 The leader is fueling the employee’s career success and the organization’s as well.

-From your unique perspective, what would you add to the list of 25 to make it a list of 50 valuable things to be?
+From your unique perspective, what would you add to the list of 25 to make it a list of 50 valuable talents to honor and celebrate?
 I welcome your contribution in the comments field below.

 From my professional experience to your success,